Tryouts /Assessments

 Something else you might want to know!

-Why should I consider my child joining the Team program?
+Why should I consider having my child join the Team program?

 What should my child wear for the tryout?